Maksim-jmb/Teams/README.md

 * running thru full dungeons now without getting the "Error #132" from spamming RR to fast or switching layouts quick

 most functions are the same as agent2, agent 5man - buttons/mouse to change layouts,RR
 cleaned up how vfx layouts start up - previous agents skipped hiding/destroying videofeeds
+started to see if I could do anything with Flipper Agent - but with modifiers/mouse - its easy to heal any char now without swapping out of RR
+so i'm only utilizing half of the flipper code atm for a quick switch to heals, shift global hotkey is also for quick switch to heal/layout swap

 still messing with obs settings - little blurry yet, in the consoles-I was showing relaygroups switch with team selection https://youtu.be/dOl1vqRCN-4